 Rodeo Drive’s unrivaled shopping options have solidified their status as one of the most popular destinations in Los Angeles.
 With over 100 boutiques offering the finest in fashion apparel, handbags, shoes, home accessories, jewelry and more; shoppers can find almost anything within these three famed blocks.
 Not to miss is a step inside the flagship stores on Rodeo Drive for brands such as Chanel, Hermes, Cartier, Louis Vuitton and Harry Winston, which carry their full collections, including items exclusive to the Rodeo Drive store.

 Another treasure that can be found on Rodeo Drive is a collaboration between a fashion designer and an automotive brand.
 House of Bijan’s Bijan Pakzad's custom Rolls-Royce Phantom Drophead Coupe is one of the most popular attractions on Rodeo Drive, with hundreds of tourists snapping photos daily.
 The yellow Rolls-Royce has become a permanent fixture along the street, earning itself a matching yellow parking meter and sidewalk plaques featuring the brand’s logos beside its Rodeo Drive parking spot.
-Operating on an appointment-only basis, House of Bijan is one of Rodeo Drive's most exclusive men's store catering to celebrities, athletes, royalty, dignitaries and even the last four United States Presidents.
+Operating on an appointment-only basis, House of Bijan is one of Rodeo Drive's most exclusive men's store catering to royal families, celebrities, athletes, dignitaries and even the last four United States presidents.